 Finally, I picked out one of many phone numbers and made a call.
-Despite having a serious array of options, all tailored to a specific problem, NetworkSolutions still led me through an extensive in-call menu in order to talk to someone.
-It makes you think - what's the point of having multiple numbers if you are going to direct the people anyway?
+Despite having a serious array of options, NetworkSolutions still led me through an extensive in-call menu in order to talk to someone.
+It makes you think - what's the point of having multiple numbers if you are going to redirect the people anyway?

 Often I had to go through 2 or 3 people to get an issue solved.
 Each connection had its own waiting time and had recorded attempts to sell me something.
 The entire situation felt a bit weird.
 When possible, the number of transfers to a different agent should be minimized.
 Although it's always great to talk to someone who's an expert, transfers are stressful.
 I believe Network Solutions should work on reducing them.

-- Host's speed with a website created using Network Solutions' (Neo) website builder
+- Host's speed with a website builder site

 Host Speed During Low Upkeep